8832/cse15l-lab-reports/lab1.md

 This output is not an error.

 **Using `cd` command with a path to a file as an argument:** \
-Using the command `pdw` , we can observe that we are currently in the lecture1 directory.
+Using the command `pwd` , we can observe that we are currently in the lecture1 directory.
 See below.
 ```
 [user@sahara ~/lecture1]$ pwd
 /home/lecture1